 In May 2014, ASU No. 2014-09, "Revenue from Contracts with Customers" ("ASU 2014-09") was issued.
 The amendments in ASU 2014-09 affect any entity that either enters into contracts with customers to transfer goods or services or enters into contracts for the transfer of nonfinancial assets unless contracts are within the scope of other standards (e.g., insurance contracts or lease contracts).
-This ASU will supersede the revenue recognition requirements in ASC 605, "Revenue Recognition," and most industry-specific guidance, and creates an ASC 606, "Revenue from Contracts with Customers."
+This ASU will supersede the revenue recognition requirements in ASC 605, "Revenue Recognition," and most industry-specific guidance.